samervin/samervin-manual-randomizers/ideas.md

 Other

-- Burnout Paradise
-    - Locations: 6 licenses; 183 normal events (race, road rage, marked man, stunt run); 27 burning routes; 64x showtime road rules; 64x time road rules; 38 bike rides; 64x bike day road rules; 64x bike night road rules; 63 Big Surf Island events of all types
-    - Items: 35 cars; 35 upgraded cars; 6 carbon cars; 4 legendary cars; 13 toy cars; 9 Big Surf Island cars; 4 bikes; drive-throughs (auto repair, gas)
-    - Notes: This could already be very lengthy, and while the game does track breakables (billboards, jumps, and gates) the additional time and hassle is very high.
-At least all the events are trackable on the map.
-Car unlocks give you the ability to use that car if you have it unlocked, as I don't know of any way to grant cars via cheat code (other than playing via a completed file, but replaying events/road rules is not as easy to track).
-Aside from the burning routes, there are no hard requirements for any events, so some additional made-up licenses for e.g. different areas of the map, or different event types, could work well.
-I don't remember if completing a license re-opens any (non-burning route) events, but if it does, that has a tiny effect on logic and tracking.
 - Dungeons of Dredmor
     - Locations: Master skill trees; Defeat Dredmor; Find certain items?
     - Items: Skills; things provided by the debug mod (primarily XP) or debug mode (primarily gaining loot and skipping floors)